WaveletInception Networks for on-board Vibration-Based Infrastructure Health Monitoring: Acknowledgments

 \section{Acknowledgments}

-The first author would like to extend their gratitude to Chen Shen for providing the simulator used in this article.
-This research was partly supported by ProRail and Europe’s Rail Flagship Project IAM4RAIL - Holistic and Integrated Asset Management for Europe’s Rail System [grant agreement 101101966].
+The first author thanks Hesam Araghi for insightful comments and Chen Shen for providing the simulator for Case Study I. This research was partly supported by ProRail and Europe’s Rail Flagship Project IAM4RAIL - Holistic and Integrated Asset Management for Europe’s Rail System [grant agreement 101101966].